radius-project/radius/docs/contributing/contributing-code/contributing-code-prerequisites/README.md

 # Repository Prerequisites

 This page lists the prerequisites for working with the repository.
+In general, you have three options to get your development setup up and running:

+- Remotely using GitHub Codespaces
+- Locally using Visual Studio Code and dev containers leveraging
+- Locally by installing all prerequisites on your

+We will walk you through the options in the following sections.

+> 📝 **Tip** - We recommend the usage of GitHub Codespaces of local dev containers as they are the most convenient way to get started.

-Most contributors should start with the basic prerequisites.
-Depending on the task you need to perform, you may need to install more tools.
+Depending on the task you need to perform, you may need to install more tools, but basic prerequisites should be sufficient for most contributors to get started.

 ## Operating system